hkoster90/nerdlerxml/README.md

 with open(filepath, "rb") as f:
     data = f.read()

-# returns the dictionary of url
+# returns the dictionary of binary
 result = nerdlerxml(fileobject=data).to_dict()
 ```